Master of Business Administration, Marketing

 This course provides an in-depth study of the marketing research process and how data analytics are an integral part to strategic decision making in the current business environment.
 The course will integrate the primary research process with secondary data analytics and review the tools used to gather, interpret, analyze and present data to management for better decision-making.
 Through a project-based approach, students will learn how to conduct research and integrate data analytics in a manner relevant to the business challenge.

 The purpose of this course is to explore the nature of marketing in a global context.
 This includes the decision of extending or adapting domestic marketing strategies for use abroad and the special demands of managing the marketing functions globally.
-The major emphasis is on developing global marketing strategies.
+Major emphasis is on developing global marketing strategies.
 However, the course also addresses issues of importance to entrepreneurs just entering global markets.
-Formerly MBA715

 This course provides a practical view of how Digital Marketing has grown to become a strategic foundation for today’s marketer.
 It is critical to have a basic understanding of the tools and best practices of Digital Marketing and how they are applied to build marketing programs that are smarter and faster.
 The course will cover how branding and marketing messages translate across digital platforms and how the latest techniques to reach and engage audiences are assessed and integrated into the marketing strategy.

 The main objective of this course is to provide a framework so that students gain a fundamental understanding of the new product development and introduction process.
 The course emphasizes the process of new product development, from idea generation to commercialization, and the critical role it plays in driving innovation and growth.
 It will provide practical tools to develop and implement launch plans for new products, services and brands.

 Candidates seeking admission to the Master of Business Administration (MBA) program at Lasell University must hold a bachelor's degree from an accredited institution.
 GRE/GMAT scores are not required for admission.